Wang Dan (dissident)

-Besides conducting research on related topics, Wang is active in promoting freedom and democracy in China.
+Besides conducting research on related topics, Wang is an activist promoting democracy in China.
 Based in the United States, he travels the world to garner support from Overseas Chinese communities as well as from the public at large.
-He is a friend of fellow activists Wang Juntao and Liu Gang.

 Biography

 Wang Dan was born in 1969.
 He was a politically active student at the Peking University department of history, organizing "Democracy Salons" at his school.
-When he participated in the student movement that led to the 1989 peaceful protest, he joined the movement's organizing body as the representative from Peking University.
+When he participated in the student movement that led to the 1989 protests, he joined the movement's organizing body as the representative from Peking University.
 As a result, after the Tiananmen Square protests, he immediately became the "most wanted" on the list of 21 fugitives issued.
-Wang went into hiding but was arrested on July 2 the same year, and sentenced to four years imprisonment in 1991.
+Wang went into hiding but was arrested on 2 July the same year, and sentenced to four years imprisonment in 1991.
 After being released on parole in 1993, he continued to write publicly (to publications outside of mainland China) and was re-arrested in 1995 for conspiring to overthrow the Chinese Communist Party and was sentenced in 1996 to 11 years.
-However he was released early and exiled to the United States of America (see below).
+However he was released early and exiled to the United States of America.

 Wang resumed his university studies, starting school at Harvard University in 1998 and completing his master's in East Asian history in 2001 and a Ph.D. in 2008.
 He also performed research on the development of democracy in Taiwan at Oxford University in 2009.
 He is currently the chairman of the Chinese Constitutional Reform Association.

 Wang was interviewed and appeared in the documentary The Beijing Crackdown and the movie Moving the Mountain, about the Tiananmen Square protests.
 He also featured prominently in Shen Tong's book Almost a Revolution.

 He was banned from setting foot on mainland China with his passport expiring in 2003.
 He attempted to visit Hong Kong in 2004, but was rejected.
 At that time, he was invited by the Hong Kong Alliance in Support of Patriotic Democratic Movements of China to talk about politics ahead of the 15th anniversary of the June 4 crackdown.
-Due to a typhoon, Wang finally landed in Hong Kong for the first time, though he was confined to the airport's restricted zone as he had no Hong Kong visa.
+Due to a typhoon, Wang finally landed in Hong Kong for the first time in 2012, though he was confined to the airport's restricted zone as he had no Hong Kong visa.